patricksebastien/thereminacrayon/README.md

 cat /sys/devices/pci0000\:00/INT33C2\:00/i2c-0/i2c-MSHW0030\:00/0018\:045E\:07C4.0001/HID-SENSOR-200041.4.auto/iio\:device4/in_illuminance_raw
 udevadm info --export-db

+There's a script to send this info to pd, but a bit cpu hungry.

 ## Easystroke

 Easystoke is configured for gesture recognition with the pencil, but it's very hard to have good result because we need to hold button 2 (second button on the SP3 pencil) while drawing the gesture but NOT touching the screen and NOT going too far from it.
-Looking for an alternative.
+Looking for an alternative (maybe reconfirguring the first button of the pencil?)

-The command to send value to pd via OSC is:
 Script doing this job is: easystrokje_2osc.py

 ## GIMP

-Using the flatpak version of Gimp.
+Using the flatpak version of Gimp (not used, krita is better see below).

 Shortcut:
 - Ctrl+Shift+k = symmetry painting